OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 **Applies to**: Outlook on Windows

+> **Note**: The Smart Alerts feature is supported in Outlook on the web, Windows, and new Mac UI (see the "Supported clients and platforms" section of [Use Smart Alerts and the onMessageSend and OnAppointmentSend events in your Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough#supported-clients-and-platforms)).
+This sample only runs in Outlook on Windows at this time.
+We're currently testing it in Outlook on Mac.
+>
+> Because the Office.Categories API can't be used in Compose mode on Outlook on the web, this sample isn't supported on that client.
+To learn how to develop a Smart Alerts add-in for Outlook on the web, see the [Smart Alerts walkthrough](https://learn.microsoft.com/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough).

 ## Summary

 This sample uses Outlook Smart Alerts to verify that required color categories are applied to a new message or appointment before it's sent.
 Specific keywords detected in the subject or body of the item determine the required categories.
 If no categories or only some of the required categories are applied to the message or appointment, the add-in blocks the item from being sent and alerts the user to apply the missing categories.
 The user can apply categories to the item from the add-in task pane.